-As soon as you know that you will be submitting a proposal, contact Kelley with the details (solicitation, deadline, budget request, etc.) and to discuss proposal specific requirements/process.
+As soon as you know that you will be submitting a proposal (or are considering it), contact Kelley (email@example.com or firstname.lastname@example.org) with the details (solicitation, deadline, budget request, etc.) and discuss proposal specific requirements/process.

 All proposals are routed for approval by Kelley, via Kuali Coeus (KC).
 Please complete KC certifications promptly, as we are unable to route without all certifications having been complete.
 If answering "yes" to questions 2 through 13, provide an explanation to Kelley.

 Typical budget items: